devassistant/dapi/README.md

 Don't forget to update settings.py with your e-mail address, ALLOWED_HOSTS and SITE_URL.

 Go to `http://website.url/admin`, log in as admin and add a Profile for your admin user!
-Feel free to disable admin on production.
+(Note that admin is normally disabled on production)

 Github tokens
 -------------

 Create a Github app as described in [python-socail-auth docs](http://psa.matiasaguirre.net/docs/backends/github.html).

 Save Client ID and Client Secret to a simple plaintext file (first line ID, second line secret) and save it as `github`.
 On localhost, save the file to `wsgi/`, on Openshift, save the file to `$OPENSHIFT_DATA_DIR`.
 Use different key/secret combo for localhost and for Openshift.
-In teh above doc those keys are referenced with GITHUB-API-ID and GITHUB-API-SECRET.
+In the above doc those keys are referenced with GITHUB-API-ID and GITHUB-API-SECRET.